-The IMO hypothesis is that mesoscale eddies that are generated in the costal area create conditions of deficient O2/low pH in the open sea (or the opposite in areas with minimal oxygen), with corresponding changes in the structure of communities and biochemical cycles, and that differ significantly from those found in adjacent oceanic waters.
-To address this research theme, we will carry a field experiment to study the characteristics and evolution of mesoscale eddies generated in the sea beyond central Chile (~36 ºS) and that are propagated to the northwest, reaching to around the Juan Fernández Archipelago.
-The field experiment will include time-series observations by satellite teledetection (e.g. ocean altimetry and color), an anchorage in the vicinity of the Juan Fernández Archipelago, and sections with a sailplane, as well as cruises oriented to processes.
-To study the evolution of the physical-chemical and biological conditions of one of these eddies we will visit it on three occasions as it advances from the coast to the open ocean.
-On this occasion we assess changes in chemical characteristics (e.g. dissolved organic carbon and organic particulates and dissolved inorganic matter, O2, pH/pCO2 and nutrients), community structures, gene expression and biogeochemical activity (e.g. primary production, nitrogen fixation, respiration and others) within and beyond the eddies.
-As well, we will carry out onboard perturbation experiments; applying individual and multiple stress factor in contrasting waters.
-Using numeric experiments, we will analyze the structure of these eddies and they ways in which they are generated and transported, in particular in the minimum oxygen zones (ZMO) around oceanic islands and submarine associated with the submarine Nazca and Juan Fernández mountain ranges.
+The IMO hypothesis is that mesoscale eddies in coastal areas create deficient O2/low pH conditions in the open sea (or the opposite in oxygen minimum zones), with corresponding changes in community structures and with biochemical cycles significantly different from those found in adjacent oceanic waters.
+To test this theory, we will carry out a field experiment to study the characteristics and evolution of mesoscale eddies off central Chile (~36 ºS) flowing to the northwest and arriving near the Juan Fernández Archipelago.
+This field experiment will involve time-series observations by satellite tele-detection (e.g. altimetry and color scanner), an anchorage in the vicinity of the Juan Fernández Archipelago, as well as observations of certain sections using gliders and a research vessel.
+To study the evolution of the physical-chemical and biological conditions in one of these eddies we will visit it three times as it flows from the coast to the open ocean.
+On each occasion, we are going to assess changes in chemical characteristics (dissolved organic carbon, organic and inorganic dissolved particles, O2, pH/pCO2, and nutrients), community structures, gene expression and biogeochemical activity (e.g. primary production, nitrogen fixation, respiration, etc.) within and outside the eddies.
+We will also carry out on-board perturbation experiments, applying individual and multiple stress factors in contrasting waters.
+Additionally, through numerical experiments, we will analyze the structure of these eddies and the ways in which they are generated and move, particularly in the oxygen minimum zones (OMZs) around oceanic islands and seamounts associated with the Nazca and Juan Fernández ridges.